 What broke

-First, my sleep.
-I use an Eight Sleep and I've always been consistent — in bed by 10, asleep by 10:30, up at 6.
+My sleep first.
+I use an Eight Sleep and I've always been consistent.
+In bed by 10, asleep by 10:30, up at 6.
 Then I started missing my sleep window.
 One night, two nights, then a whole stretch.

 Green bars are nights I hit my sleep window.
 Gray bars are nights I didn't.